AlgoMaster Logo

 Strong No HireWell below barCould not make meaningful progress, fundamentally wrong approach

-The critical insight is that a "Hire" rating does not require perfection.
-You can have a small bug, miss one edge case, or need a minor hint and still get a strong score if your communication and problem-solving approach were solid.
+A "Hire" rating does not require perfection.
+A small bug, a missed edge case, or a single hint can still earn a Hire when the underlying communication and problem-solving were sound.

 FAANG vs Startups